 Thomas had living proof of the miracles that Jesus could do.
 But I’ve got to thinking about that, and it occurred to me; maybe it was easier to believe that he could raise someone else.
 But to raise himself—that was just too much to ask.
 So that’s where Thomas decided his power ended.
 Who could raise himself from the dead?

 This world makes us jaded and untrusting.
-With our human logic, we decide what makes sense and what is possible.
+We decide what makes sense and what is possible with our human logic.
 We chart out graphs and compile statistics and determine we’d better trust in “science”—something concrete with evidence to back the claims—to make sure we know our stuff.
 But we forget; With God, all things are possible.